 We start in the hallowed halls of Arkham Asylum with our old buddy, Stoner Guard.
 This entire cold opening would be a perfectly subtle thing with one hell of a twist, if it weren’t for this shot.

 A single guitar riff (almost certainly added in postproduction) pours at least half the surprise down the drain, because now we know something’s definitely up.
 And sure enough, Slacker Guard enters Joker’s cell to give Laughing Boy his medicine.
-All 200 large, pointy pounds of it.
+All 200 big, pointy pounds of it.

 Fair’s fair – Kids WB’s promos already spoiled the hell out of this being a Clayface episode, but what’s less forgivable is that the guitar riff also spoiled how Mustache Guard up there was actually Batman in disguise.
 Still… I guess we can chalk one up for Ethan’s intelligence by the suspicious look he gives Mustache Guard?